 Pets like dogs and cats would be much better choices for those who want an easygoing ESA.
 You could also look at small pets like rats who also bond quite quickly.

-2. You have to take care of the diet of the glider because sugar gliders are not like other animals, and you cannot just throw in some food in the bowl and have done with it.
+You cannot just throw in some food in the bowl and have done with it.

-5. As pointed out before, Sugar gliders can be illegal in some areas.
+5. Sugar gliders can be illegal in some areas.

 I hope these tips would have cleared your mind and allowed you to decide on whether to buy or not.
 If you have decided to buy, where to buy one?